jrhazlett/compiler_scripts_wasm/README.md

 https://formulae.brew.sh/formula/rust <br>
 https://formulae.brew.sh/formula/wasm-pack ( for Rust ) <br>
 https://formulae.brew.sh/formula/node ( for the Rust web server )

+If you run into an issue while following the wasm tutorial, where cago complains there's no 'generate' command, run this in your shell: cargo install cargo-generate

 ### How to use the package...